 Alex has worked in communication roles across the corporate, government and university sectors, and holds a BA in Communication (Hons) and International Studies.
 She is currently undertaking a Doctor of Creative Arts degree, with a focus on memory, place and the concept of home.

 Alison has worked in a number of administrative roles, but predominantly in forensic pathology, in various states and territories, and also holds a BA in Fine Art.
 She currently lives in Canberra working in both forensic pathology and endocrinology, is a mum and volunteers with a local charity organisation that assists victims of domestic violence by way of event planning and coordination to help raise awareness and funds.

 Roselle Tenefrancia lives on the Gold Coast, and is an editor of a local boating magazine that she and her husband own.
-She moved to the Gold Coast from the Philippines in 2012 with her husband (an Aussie from Melbourne) and their then one-year-old son.
-Being a migrant to Australia, she has had to learn so many things.
-But despite the personal struggles – mostly emotional and psychological – she strongly believes that being an active community member has helped her in accepting things she cannot change, and has opened up opportunities to interact with many people of various backgrounds and to appreciate Australia for what it is.
+She moved to the Gold Coast from the Philippines in 2012 with her husband (an Aussie from Melbourne) and their then one-year-old son. high-level But despite the personal struggles – mostly emotional and psychological – she strongly believes that being an active community member has helped her in accepting things she cannot change, and has opened up opportunities to interact with many people of various backgrounds and to appreciate Australia for what it is.

 I’m born in Germany and live already for 14 years in Darwin (not so new Human of Australia any more) Photography is my passion, I’m specialised in photographing young to old Humans.
 Kids’ birthdays, weddings, portraits and not to forget the award winning Malak Marketplace.
 I love the diversity here in Darwin, where are many people from all over the world come to work and live together.

 I live in and love the inner west of Sydney and I also love photography, something that I have taken up later in life.
 Working with New Humans of Australia has given me to the opportunity to meet some incredible people so thank you